jlin00/MKS22X-PhotoBooth/README.md

 (1) This is edit mode 5.
 Click any of the images to apply the frame to your image.
 Click the first image, which says "NONE", in order to remove all frames.
 Only one frame may be applied at a time during an editing session.
 <br><br>
 <img src="pic10.png" alt="Diagram 10" align="middle"/>
 (1) This is edit mode 6.
 The little circles filled with different colors make up the color palette.
 Click on any one of them to change the color of your pen.
-Using your pen, you can drag it over the image in order to draw on it.
+Using your pen, you can drag it over the image in order to draw on it.  <br>
 (2) Click this button to set your pen to erase mode.
-Now you can drag it over any drawings on the image made during the editing session to erase it.
+Now you can drag it over any drawings on the image made during the editing session to erase it.  <br>
 (3) Click this button to clear your image of all drawings made during the editing session.
+ <br> <br>

 <b>Important Notes</b>